 Though it is not required for post-baccalaureate students to be admitted to the graduate program, it is recommended that students complete a course in Audiology and a course in Aural Rehabilitation (or their university's equivalents) to expedite the process of ASHA clinical certification.

 Also relevant to undergraduate prerequisite coursework, ASHA requires that applicants for clinical certification demonstrate knowledge of the biological sciences, physical sciences, statistics, and the social/behavioral sciences.
 Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).
 Acceptable courses in physical sciences should include physics or chemistry.
 Acceptable courses in social/behavioral sciences should include psychology, sociology, anthropology, or public health.
 A stand-alone course in statistics is required.

 Students who want to take graduate courses without pursuing a degree must apply as a non-degree student.
 Students who are enrolled in a graduate program at another university but wish to take a class at Kent State can apply for transient student status.
-Contact Dr. Pamela Mitchell, Graduate Coordinator, for further information.Apply Now!
+Contact Dr. Sue Grogan-Johnson, Graduate Coordinator, for further information.Apply Now!